Quantum Thermodynamics: The laws of thermodynamics

-Using Eq.~\eqref{eq:vonneutot}, the last term on the first line can be shown to vanish.
-With the help of the last equation and Eq.~\eqref{eq:enalp}, we may then derive the first law of thermodynamics (note that the energy flows are defined to be positive when they enter the location corresponding to their index)
+where we used the cyclic invariance of the trace in the last equation.
+With the help of Eq.~\eqref{eq:enalp}, we may then derive the first law of thermodynamics (note that the energy flows are defined to be positive when they enter the location corresponding to their index)

 where $P_{\mathrm S}$ denotes the power entering the system due to some external classical drive that renders $\hat{H}_{\mathrm S}$ time-dependent.
 The term due to the coupling energy $\langle \hat{V}_\alpha\rangle$ can be neglected when the coupling is weak, which is a common assumption for open quantum systems.
 Relaxing this assumption and considering the thermodynamics of systems that are strongly coupled to the environment is an exciting ongoing avenue of research \cite{strasberg:2017,rivas:2020,talkner:2020,trushechkin:2022}.